RHeckers/B2b-offers/README.md

 # WORK IN PROGRESS!!

-# Created a dynamic form and tab component, a few more pageElement compoenents and about 4 pages so far.
+# Created a dynamic form and tab component, a few more pageElement components and about 4 pages so far.
 No backend for now, so I use some hardcoded values to test at this point.
+The backend will be build in NodeJS soon, but I wanted to create some visuals first

 # B2bOffersFrontend